New Wave – The Other Cyprus: History

-Neo Kyma was founded on November 18, 2019, by Constantinos Christofides, former rector of the University of Cyprus, as a movement against corruption and the ongoing political stagnation in Cyprus during the division of Cyprus.
-The name New Wave is inspired by the same-named music movement in Greece, film movement in France, and cultural movement in the United States during the 1960s, which coincided with the independence of Cyprus.
+Neo Kyma was founded on November 18, 2019, by Constantinos Christofides, former rector of the University of Cyprus, as a movement against corruption and the ongoing political stagnation of the country during the division of Cyprus.
+The name New Wave is inspired by the same-named music movement in Greece, film movement in France, and cultural movement in the United Kingdom and the United States during the 1960s, which coincided with the independence of Cyprus.
 On November 18, 2019, the movement and its supporters officially introduced itself at an event in Nicosia.
 In the process, it was initially registered as a non-profit corporation.